-What, when, who?
+What, when, and who?

 When is OEP?

-January 1 through March 31 each year.
+- From January 1 to March 31 each year.

 Who can use OEP?